 The best time to find them is during the dry months of June to mid-September and December to February.
 Although chances on them are very high at almost 90% in the dry months, these lions can be viewed any time of the year.
 Other natural factors constant, tree climbing lions can be viewed regardless of the season; wet or dry.
 In both seasons, there are some factors as discussed above that propel them to climb.
 In the dry season, the heat on the ground forces them to chase for cool breezes in the raised heights.
 In the wet season, the many flies and insects/ants with their irritating bites plus the wet grounds, they will have to climb up in the trees as a way of escaping from such.
 One can therefore visit any time of the year.

 The best time of the day to see lions in the trees should be from mid-morning until late evening.
 They do not climb so early before the irritating dew on the trees dries up.
 Also it’s obvious that the dew makes trees slippery hence not easy to climb.
 These lions do not sleep in trees, so rule out the night visits and neither do they stay up when it’s raining.

-More questions about tree climbing lions:
+More FAQs about tree climbing lions Uganda

 - Are there any distinctive features possessed by ishasha lions that others do not have?